codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 </style>
 ```

+There are actually three related aspects to styling different parts of the ActionBar:

+* `actionBarTabStyle` – This determines the style of the individual tabs themselves including the indicator.
+* `actionBarTabBarStyle` – This determines the style of the overall tab bar which contains the tabs.

 Check out [this article](http://blog.alwold.com/2013/08/28/styling-tabs-in-the-android-action-bar/) for a detailed look at styling tabs in the action bar which also requires an understanding of [[Drawables]].
+Also be sure to browse the [Styling ActionBar](https://developer.android.com/training/basics/actionbar/styling.html) official guide as well even though it is a bit verbose.